 - It gives kids the chance to understand and appreciate the value of possessions.

-Some people may say, “But I can't afford to pay my kids an allowance!
+Some people may say, “But I can't afford to pay an allowance for kids!
 It would make me go broke!”

 There are LOTS of different ways to structure an allowance program.
 The best answer to give is to keep trying until you find the best fit for YOUR family…then stick with it and be consistent.